stko/struge/README.md

 Another approach could be tools like the Qt designer, but that requires at least anything like some player software for everybody who want to take a look into the design.

-When then finally look into the web design tools, then you normally need to decide first with which toolbox (Vue, jQueryIU, Nuvt ect.) you want to go, before you can sketch your first design ideas, but if you want to do some sketches first and decide on the implementation later, then you have not much choise as to write the (html-) sources first by hand.
+When then finally looking into the web design tools, then you normally need to decide first with which toolbox (Vue, jQueryIU, Nuvt ect.) you want to go, before you can sketch your first design ideas, but if you want to do some sketches first and decide on the implementation later, then you have not much choice as to write the (html-) sources first by hand.

 But when writing more complex html structures just with a text editor, you'll probertly find that it is quite time consuming and anouying  to play around with nested html elements and all its variants of class and style properties.
 Each time when something need to be modified, you have to carefully change the elements without destroying the nested structures or to find and modify all affected html elements.